samheyman/mock-travel-apis/README.md

 # Mock Travel APIs

 Mock travel APIs to use to stub out the real APIs.
+Used for example in the [Taxi Slack Bot app](https://github.com/samheyman/slack-bot).

 ## Demo